-The guidance on treatment provision is based on treatment intent and expected risk:benefit ratio of the treatment regimens3.
+The guidance on treatment provision is based on treatment intent and expected risk: benefit ratio of the treatment regimens.
 This work has been adapted for the NZ context by cancer clinicians across New Zealand.
 Considerations include:

 - There must be a balance between the risk of cancer not being treated optimally with the risk of illness and spread of COVID-19.
-This balance of risk may be different in New Zealand to other jurisdictions. - We must consider the impact decisions will have on our most vulnerable cancer patients, Māori and Pacific, and patients with comorbidities. - This guidance does not preclude the need for clinical judgement and clinicians will need to be having clear discussion on the risks and benefits of treatment, and treatment preferences with their patients.
+This balance of risk may be different in New Zealand to other jurisdictions. - We must consider the impact decisions will have on Māori and Pacific patients with cancer and comorbidities. - This guidance does not preclude the need for clinical judgement and clinicians will need to have clear discussion on the risks and benefits of treatment, and treatment preferences with their patients.